Applications#

 Hit-or-miss transform#

 The hit-or-miss transform (French: transformée tout-ou-rien) is used to detect objects of a particular shape.
-Contrary to the transformations seen so far, the hi-or-miss transform examines configurations where certain pixels verify a relationship with the object and others verify a relationship with the complement of the object.
-Thus the structuring element \(E\) of this transformation is composed of two elements \(E_1\) and \(E_2\) (disjointed but with same origin).
+Contrary to the transformations seen so far, the hit-or-miss transform examines configurations where certain pixels verify a relationship with the object and others verify a relationship with the complement of the object.
+Thus the structuring element \(E\) of this transformation is composed of two elements \(E_1\) and \(E_2\) (disjoint but with the same origin).

 The result of the hit-or-miss transform is the intersection of the two sets given by: